boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

 #### Supported browsers

-  * Google Chrome, Microsoft Edge, Mozilla Firefox, Safari and MAC.
+  * Google Chrome, Microsoft Edge, Mozilla Firefox and Safari.

  ## Configuration

  * Please configure the JWT Authentication in you UMS page based on your application Login and Logout URL.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) to enable it. (ex: http://localhost:50000/ums/sites)
+If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/multi-tenancy/site-administration/authentication/json-web-token/#steps-to-configure-jwt-in-bold-bi) to enable it. (ex: http://localhost:50000/ums/administration)

     ![JWT Authentication](https://github.com/bold-bi/embedded-bi-samples/assets/129487075/99381eeb-5b82-4a84-843f-56417efb782e)